 Each trader forges their own path, usually by absorbing the knowledge of successful traders that came before them.
 While no quote or trading tip will make you a successful trader on its own, insights from successful traders can tell you where you should be focusing your attention, and what you should be working on.

-Winning is as much about controlling losses as it about wracking up winning trades.
-If you make $1000 one trade, but lose it (or more) then next, you're no better off.
-But if you can make $1000, then only lose $700, then make $1100 then lose $500, you are making progress.
-Trading is always two steps forward one step back; making sure the steps back don't erase everything you have done prior is key if you want to succeed.
+Winning is as much about controlling losses as it is about racking up winning trades.
+If you make $1,000 one trade, but lose it (or more) the next, you're no better off.
+But if you can make $1,000, then only lose $700, then make $1,100, then lose $500, you are making progress.
+Trading is always two steps forward, one step back.
+Make sure the steps back don't erase everything you have done before.

-The stop-loss order is one of the simplest ways to help control risk.
+The stop-loss order is one of the simplest ways to control risk.
 Under normal market conditions, it will keep your risk limited to a specific amount of capital.
-With the maximum risk known, you can then assess whether the profit potential of the trade is worth the risk (remember, we want winners to be bigger than losers).
-For more on this topic see Day Trade Better Using Win Rate and Risk Reward Ratios.
+With the maximum risk known, you can then assess whether the profit potential of the trade is worth the risk.

-When creating a trading plan and strategies, analyze them based on worst case scenarios.
-Maybe you do tend to win 60% or 70% of the time (not unreasonable), but undoubtedly you will face periods where you only win to 2 to 4 trades out of 10.
+When creating a trading plan and strategies, analyze them based on worst-case scenarios.
+Maybe you do tend to win 60% or 70% of the time (not unreasonable), but undoubtedly you will face periods where you only win two to four trades out of 10.
 How does your system perform then?
 Does it manage to keep your account steady or profitable?
 Or does the slower period result in big account losses?
-Plan for the worst case, assume you will only win 3 or 4 trades out of 10.
-In that way your strategy is more robust, and during the periods where you do win 6 or 7 trades out of 10 you will be very happy indeed.
+Plan for the worst case, assume you will only win 30% or 40% of your trades.
+In that way, your strategy is more robust, and during the periods where you do win six or seven trades out of 10, you will be a very happy trader.

 All these traders discussed losses.
 Most novice traders like to think about winning or avoiding losses, but controlling risk is even more important.
-Anyone can make a profit simply because of random price movements...moving two steps forward.
-Successful traders control their risk though.
-When losing trades come--and they will-- the trader only takes one step back, and doesn't erase everything made prior.
+Anyone can make a profit simply because of random price movements.
+Successful traders focus more on controlling risk than dodging losses.
+When losing trades come—and they will—the trader only takes one step back, and doesn't erase everything made prior.

-Have a trading plan, control risk and focus on creating strategies that will keep you in the profit or steady even if you only win 3 or 4 trades out of 10.
-Eventually you may win more than that, but it isn't wise to try to trade based on best-case-scenarios.
-Instead, plan for a worse case and your results will likely be better.
+Have a trading plan, control risk, and focus on creating strategies that will keep you in the profit or steady even if you only win three or four trades out of 10.
+Eventually, you may win more than that, but it isn't wise to try to trade based on best-case-scenarios.
+Plan for the worst and your results will likely be better.